virtix/one-click-hugo-cms/site/content/_index.md

 ---
-title: My name is   Dave .
+title: My name is Dave.
 subtitle: I'm leaving government to start up a new one.
 image: /img/nixon_elvis_december_21_1970_meeting_cropped.jpeg
 blurb:
   heading: Why?
   text: >-
     Are you fed up with the exhausting Red and Blue politics?
 Me, too!
 And I can do better!
-I'm starting a brand new government right here, right now.
+I'm starting a brand New Alternative American Government (NAAG) right here, right now.
 All I need is a nap.
 After that, a cup of coffee.
-And then after a quick pit-stop, I'm ready change the world!
+And then after a quick pit-stop, and getting my car fixed, I'm ready change the world!
 But I need your help, so, read on.
 intro:
   heading: What does this new world look like?